odybour/.dotfiles/readme.md

     matrix[1][1] = 0

 These examples demonstrate some of the basic ways Lua tables can be used, including simple arrays, dictionaries, mixed-type tables, and nested tables.
 Lua tables are quite flexible and can be adapted to various data structures and use cases.

+### Completion

+This is achieved using the following two plugins:

+* "hrsh7th/nvim-cmp",
+* "L3MON4D3/LuaSnip",

+These include a `config` function.
+According to the plugin spec this is executed when the plugin loads and if not specified, it defaults to `require("plugin_name").setup()`.

+usually, each plugin has an
+* opts function (that retrieves a table with all options when evaluated.)
+* a config function that gets the opts as input.